 - Study Skills Workshop Series – Study Skill Workshops are conducted several times throughout Fall and Spring semesters and are open to all students.
 Topics include note-taking, reading comprehension, metacognition and strategic planning, exam preparation strategies, and essay writing skills.
-Fall 2018 Workshop Schedule.
+Fall 2020 Schedule.

 - C|M|LAW Jump Start – Jump Start is a four-week program offered to admitted students prior to fall semester that aims to help the transition to law school by providing an introduction to the law school experience, including instruction on basic study and exam-taking skills.
 Topics covered include: Structure of the American Legal System, Reading and Briefing Cases, Note-taking, Outlining, and Legal Analysis.

 Current Blog Post: The Law School Exam: /sites/default/files/academics/the_law_school_exam_rvsd_2019.pdf